-This pioneering test could save the NHS millions of pounds each year by freeing up beds and sending patients with chest pain who are well, home.
-This could help to clear patient lists in A&E departments throughout the UK.
+This pioneering test could save the NHS millions of pounds each year by freeing up beds and allowing patients with chest pain who are well to be sent home.
+This could help to reduce waiting times in A&E departments throughout the UK.

 Dr Tom says, 'It is important for both patients and doctors to work out early who has had a heart attack and who hasn’t.
 We often see patients in hospital who have to stay for further tests as a result of a mildly abnormal blood test – this is stressful and often unnecessary.

 'Our research shows that the new test has the potential to reassure many thousands more patients with a single test, improving their experience and freeing up valuable hospital beds.'

 Tom and his team have won support from Coeur Blanc, an event established in 2008, to raise funding for charities.
 The money raised by the team will enable them to create a prototype and buy devices to use in testing.

 All donations will go Guy’s and St Thomas’ Charity with any expenses associated with the event, including costs for the ski challenge, being covered by the participants.